Duality theorems for \'etale gerbes on orbifolds: Preliminary material

 \subsection{Gerbes on orbifolds and groupoid extensions}

 The notion of a gerbe was introduced by Giraud \cite{gi} in algebraic geometry during his study of nonabelian cohomology.
 Let $G$ be a topological group.
 In most of the cases of this paper, $G$ is a finite group equipped with the discrete topology.
 The notion of a $G$-gerbe is a generalization of a principal $G$-bundle.
 Let $BG$ be the classifying orbifold of the group $G$.
-A $G$-gerbe over a topological space $X$ is a principal $BG$ bundle over $X$.
+A $G$-gerbe over a topological space $X$ is a $BG$ bundle over $X$.
 See \cite{br} for related discussions.
-In this paper, we follow the groupoid approach to stacks and gerbes developed by Brylinski \cite{bry}, Behrend, Xu \cite{be-xu}, and Laurent-Gengoux, Stienon, and Xu \cite{la-st-xu}.
+In this paper, we follow the groupoid approach to stacks and gerbes developed in \cite{be-xu}, \cite{bry}, and \cite{la-st-xu}.